caotic123/BrainLambda/README.md

 BrainLambda catch instructions of BrainFuck Language ```+ - > < [ ]``` and interpreter this instructions of BrainLambda also are functions.

 # How was implemented?
-Was impelemented for BiwaScheme interpreter.
+Was implemented for BiwaScheme interpreter.
 Some details:

  * The instruction also are functions